cmu-delphi/delphi-epidata/docs/api/covidcast-signals/cds.md

 $$ \text{se} = 100 \sqrt{ \frac{\frac{p}{100}(1- \frac{p}{100})}{N} } $$

+### Sample Size

+The sample sizes are number of tests taken due to COVID-19 for a certain location on that day .

 ### Smoothing

 Smoothed estimates are formed by pooling data over time.
 That is, daily, for each location, we pool all data available in that location over the last 7 days